PUBLISH IN XML AND HTML

 Comparative summary

-HOW TO PUBLISH IN XML!
+HOW TO PUBLISH IN XML AND HTML!